akka/akka/akka-docs/project/issue-tracking.rst

 `You can find the Akka tickets here <http://www.assembla.com/spaces/akka/tickets>`_

-`You can find the Akka Modules tickets here <https://www.assembla.com/spaces/akka-modules/tickets>`_

 Roadmaps
 ^^^^^^^^

 `The roadmap for each Akka milestone is here <https://www.assembla.com/spaces/akka/milestones>`_

-`The roadmap for each Akka Modules milestone is here <https://www.assembla.com/spaces/akka-modules/milestones>`_

 Creating tickets
 ----------------